duffyjp/duffyjp.github.io/_posts/2023-08-02-Log-ATT-Router-Status.md

 ```

 ### Check the results
-* This is reveal more significant events.
+* This will reveal more significant events.
 As of this update my AT&T gateway reports 20 days of uptime, but as seen above the actual internet connection is lost typically once or twice a day for usually two minutes at a time.

 <div style="overflow-y: auto; max-height: 512px;">
 <pre>